hcombee/wsa-statistics/README.md

 openpyxl can be installed with "pip3 install openpyxl"

-I'm a Python novice, please be gentle...
+Don't hesitate to post your comments but be gentle, I'm a Python novice...